-The faunal list for each sample analysed by the participating laboratory was compared with the list of fauna after re-analysis by Thomson Unicomarine.
+The faunal list for each sample analysed by the participating laboratory was compared with the list after re-analysis by Thomson Unicomarine.
 The comparison was made by calculating the Bray-Curtis similarity index for the pair of samples using non-transformed data.
 The results of this calculation are presented in column 14 of Table 1.
-There was variation among laboratories in the values calculated for the index, from 76.02% to 99.06%, with an average value of 92%.
-The index for the majority of laboratories (5 of 7) was better than 90%; these five laboratories would have achieved 'Pass' sample flags if the NMBAQC / CSEMP standards were applied.
-Further details of each participating laboratory's performance are given in the MB19 report.
+The variation among laboratories in the values calculated for the index ranged from 82% to 99%, with an average value of 93%.
+The index for the majority of laboratories (5 of 6) was better than 90%; these five laboratories would achieve 'Pass' sample flags under NMBAQC / CSEMP standards, if applied.
+Further details of each participating laboratory's performance are given in the MB20 report.